OpenAPC/openapc-treemaps/README.md

 Build instructions are identical to the original project OffenerHaushalt.
 Requirements:

 * Python 3.10, virtualenv
-* node.js with npm, and global installs of: uglify-js, less, bower
+* node.js >= v21.1.0 with npm, and global installs of: uglify-js + less

 When you have openapc-treemaps checked out, follow these steps:
 ```bash